AymanElarian/import-query-generator-pg/README.md

 # Import Query Generator

 An efficient query generator for mass resource import, **distinguishing between new records and records to update**.
-This library uses MySQL's `ON DUPLICATE KEY UPDATE` feature.
+This library uses Postgree's `ON CONFLICT DO UPDATE` feature.

+its forked from [kfirba/import-query-generator](https://github.com/kfirba/import-query-generator) and adjusted for postgree sql.

 ## Preface